-Students normally apply for entry into the English degree programme in their Second Year.
+Students normally apply for entry into the English degree programme in their second year.

-In addition to ENE210, ENE226 and ENE228, students are encouraged to take at least four other 1-credit English courses in their second year in order to create greater flexibility in course selection in third and fourth year.
+In addition to ENE210, students are encouraged to take at least six other English credits in their second year in order to create greater flexibility in course selection in third and fourth year.

-The Programme of Study for English consists of a set of courses required by the Department, in addition to the core curriculum for a Bachelor of Arts.
-The Department offers a number of courses that are required as part of the core curriculum.
-In many instances, these courses can also be counted toward requirements for an honours, a major, a concentration, or a minor.
+The programme of study for English consists of a set of courses required by the department, in addition to the core curriculum for a Bachelor of Arts.
+The department offers a number of courses that are required as part of the core curriculum.
+In many instances, these courses can also be counted toward requirements for English (Honours), Major in English, Concentration in English, or Minor in English.